OP445/FreeNOS-1.0.3/README.md

     (localhost) / # time prime 2000000

-Additionally, it is possible on the Allwinner H2+/H3 (arm/sunxi-h3) target to start MPI programs via the network on multiple nodes running FreeNOS.
+Additionally, it is possible on the Allwinner H2+/H3 (arm/sunxi-h3) target to start MPI programs4 via the network on multiple nodes running FreeNOS.
 You can do that by starting the corresponding MPI program which is compiled on your host OS and uses the MPI library host code to communicate with the remote nodes via ethernet.
 You need to provide a configuration file that specifies the list of